MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 Share your bot with other users so multiple users can edit, manage, and work together on a bot.

 You can stop sharing a bot with individual users at any time.
-If you're a **System administrator**, you can also assign additional security roles when sharing a bot.

 >[!NOTE]
 >You don't need to share a bot with another user for them to chat with the bot.